Frances Burney: Overview of career

 Although her novels were hugely popular during her lifetime, Burney's reputation as a writer of fiction suffered after her death at the hands of biographers and critics, who felt that the extensive diaries, published posthumously in 1842–1846, offer a more interesting and accurate portrait of 18th-century life.
-Today critics are returning to her novels and plays with renewed interest in her outlook on the social lives and struggles of women in a predominantly male-oriented culture.
+Today, critics are returning to her novels and plays with renewed interest in her outlook on the social lives and struggles of women in a predominantly male-oriented culture.
 Scholars continue to value Burney's diaries as well, for their candid depictions of English society.

-Through her whole writing career, Burney's talent for satirical caricature was widely acknowledged: figures such as Dr Samuel Johnson, Edmund Burke, Hester Lynch Thrale and David Garrick were among her admirers.
+Throughout her writing career, Burney's talent for satirical caricature was widely acknowledged: figures such as Dr Samuel Johnson, Edmund Burke, Hester Lynch Thrale, David Garrick and other members of the Blue Stockings Society to which she aligned herself were among her admirers.
 Her early novels were read and enjoyed by Jane Austen, whose own title Pride and Prejudice derives from the final pages of Cecilia.
 Thackeray is said to have drawn on the first-person account of the Battle of Waterloo recorded in her diaries while writing his Vanity Fair.

 Burney's early career was strongly affected by her relations with her father and the critical attentions of a family friend, Samuel Crisp.
 Both encouraged her writing, but used their influence to dissuade her from publishing or performing her dramatic comedies, as they saw the genre as inappropriate for a lady.
 Many feminist critics see her as an author whose natural talent for satire was stifled by the social pressures on female authors.
 Burney persisted despite the setbacks.
 When her comedies were poorly received, she returned to novel writing, and later tried her hand at tragedy.
 She supported both herself and her family on the proceeds of her later novels, Camilla and The Wanderer.